Best Android Phone Under $100

 Best overall

-The Amazon-exclusive Moto G Play is a $150 phone reduced to $100.
+The Amazon-exclusive Moto E4 is a $130 phone reduced to $100.
 The catch?
 You'll get ads and offers from the retail giant on your lock screen, which may or may not be a deal-breaker depending on how you like to use your phone.
-(We've got a good breakdown of what it means here).
+(We've got a good breakdown of what those ads look like).

 Otherwise, you're getting a decent entry-level Android phone for not a lot of money at all.
-The Moto G Play (a.k.a.
-Moto G4 Play) packs the same soft-touch polycarbonate body as its big brother, the Moto G4, and runs a Snapdragon 410 processor, which has plenty of power to run Android 6.0 Marshmallow on a 5-inch 720p display.
-There's a reasonable 16GB of storage, expandable via microSD, and an 8-megapixel camera that handles the basics well.
+The Moto E4 looks a lot like the Moto G5, but tones down some of the specs, offering a quad-core Snapdragon 425, 2GB of RAM, 16GB of storage, and an 8MP camera powering the 5-inch 720p display.
+It all runs Android 7.1.1 Nougat with some great Moto adds-ons.

 One more thing: It's unlocked, so you can use it on any carrier of your choice.
 And if you know where to look, there are some places on the Internet that'll help you take care of those pesky ads.

-Why the Moto G Play is best
+Why the Moto E4 is best

 Amazon plugs the price gap with offers on your lock screen.

-With ads from Amazon, or without ads from Verizon, the Moto G Play gets you a great core Android experience — fast software, thanks to Motorola's hands-off approach towards customization, and decent specs all-round.
+With ads from Amazon, or without ads from Verizon, the Moto E4 gets you a great core Android experience — fast software, thanks to Motorola's hands-off approach towards customization — and decent specs all-round.

-It's not the flashiest or showiest smartphone, with a relatively generic design, but you don't expect pizzaz when you're paying less than a Benjamin for a full-featured smartphone.
-Same deal with bonus features like water resistance and swappable backs, like you might get from last year's Moto G (third generation).
+It's not the flashiest or showiest smartphone, with a relatively generic design, but you don't expect pizzaz when you're paying a Benjamin for a full-featured smartphone.
+The phone also retains the impressive features of its more-expensive Moto G5 counterpart, including a great autofocus camera and a front fingerprint sensor.

-Instead, the Moto G Play is just a solid all-round phone for not a lot of cash.

 Best ad-free